pschool-in/curriculum/content/grammar/new-topics/article-4.md

 ```
 Definite Article
 I wake up at 6 0'clock in the morning.
-Arabian sea lies to the west of India.
+The Arabian sea lies to the west of India.
 It is better to tell the truth.
 Indefinite article
 Mihir wants a pair of jeans.